UniversalDependencies/docs/_ca/index.md

     or subjunctive, it occurs immediately before the verb and is written as a separate word.
 With imperatives, infinitives and gerunds, it occurs immediately after the verb (or after a dative clitic, if both are present), and is written together with the verb as one multiword token; we still treat it as a separate syntactic word.
+  * The accusative clitic may occur even together with the object noun; this construction is called clitic doubling.
+    Both the noun and the clitic are attached directly to the verb.
+However, the clitic is labeled as the object only if the noun is absent.
+In case of clitic doubling, the noun is attached as [obj]() and the clitic as [expl]() (expletive).
 * The term ‘indirect object’ is traditionally used in Catalan grammar for the argument that represents the recipient or beneficiary of an action.
 However, these participants are not core arguments (they use oblique marking, either a preposition or a dative pronoun), hence they cannot be called indirect objects in UD